PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 16:50:46
+Last updated: 2024-04-07 16:51:19
-Random Quote: Didn't you notice?
-Those jerks with masks came in and removed the beds of the people who died.
-Make on mistake out there, and yours is next. - Jang Deok-su
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont